wso2-extensions/esb-connector-ldap/docs/config.md

 * connectionPoolingInitSize : The string representation of an integer that represents the number of connections per connection identity to create when initially creating a connection for the identity.
 This is a optional parameter.
 * connectionPoolingMaxSize : The string representation of an integer that represents the maximum number of connections per connection identity that can be maintained concurrently.
 This is a optional parameter.

+### Anonymous bind

+In case anonymous bind is accepted by LDAP server configuration, `securityPrincipal` can be omited to initiate the connection with LDAP server without authentication.
+`securityCredentials` parameter is ignored when `securityPrincipal` is not set.

 #### Ensuring secure data
 For security purposes, you should store securityCredentials in the WSO2 secure vault and make reference to it by using an alias instead of hard-coding the actual value in the configuration file.
 For more information, see [Working with Passwords](https://docs.wso2.com/display/EI640/Working+with+Passwords+in+the+ESB+profile).